 Prize packs make winners feel like they’re opening a gift.
 Even if the pack includes basic items — one book, bookmarks, branded items like pencils or buttons, makeup, etc. — it’s a way to make a prize feel really special without spending all of your budget.

-Check out this TikTok giveaway for a gift basket promoting Trinity Lemm’s new release.
-The set included a notebook, a candle, cute pens, a signed copy of her book, a mini letterboard, and decor items — a much more enticing prize than any one of these items by itself!
+Check out this TikTok giveaway for a swag bundle promoting C.L.
+Turner’s new release.
+The set included a signed copy of her debut novel, a bracelet, a bookmark, and a custom sticker — a much more enticing prize than any one of these items by itself!

 Prizes for the entrant and a friend

-Bloomsbury UK took to Twitter to award one deluxe goodie bag for an entrant and one for their friend, also asking the participants to tag their pal in the comments.
+Bloomsbury UK took to X to award one deluxe goodie bag for an entrant and one for their friend, also asking the participants to tag their pal in the comments.

 Character cards

-Character cards have become a popular prize to give out — readers often appreciate the artistic designs and the chance to get acquainted with a book’s players.
-Susan Dennard took to Instagram to announce the opportunity for fans to win the full set of beautiful character cards from her series.
+Character cards are a popular prize to give out — readers often appreciate the artistic designs and the chance to get acquainted with a book’s players.
+Susan Dennard used Instagram to announce the opportunity for fans to win the full set of beautiful character cards from her series.

 To match her card-inspired cover, Faridah Àbíké-Íyímídé gave away creative character designs made to look like actual playing cards.